davey-mwaura/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  In the create action, I replaced Toys.create with Toy.new and added conditional statements to handle success and failure cases

 - Update the number of likes for a toy

   - How I debugged:
+  In the update action, I added conditional statements to handle success and failure cases

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  In the destroy action, I added conditional statements to handle success and failure cases.
+In the success case, we use head :no_content to return an empty response with a 204 No Content status.